-When you are filling out your dropbox or interview waiver questionnaire on CGI Federal website, you would be asked the question “Was your prior XXX visa (visa details XXX ) annotated ‘Clearance Received’ or ‘Department Authorization’?“
+When you are filling out your dropbox or interview waiver questionnaire on CGI Federal website, you maybe be asked the question, “Was your prior XXX visa (visa details XXX ) annotated ‘Clearance Received’ or ‘Department Authorization’?“

 The question clearly says prior XXX Visa, so you need to first check your most recent US Visa Stamp in your passport.
 You need to answer “Yes”, here, if see the words “‘Clearance Received’ or ‘Department Authorization” in the annotation section of your most recently issued US Visa in the XXX Visa category.